 Here are some acoustics with solid wood tops and laminate back and sides:

 This price point also has slightly upgraded components such as bridge, nut, tuners, and fingerboard.
-See our buyers guide to acoustic guitars under $500 here for more examples of available models in this category.
+See this list of the best acoustic guitars under $500 for more examples of available models in this category.

 $750 - $1500 (Intermediate Acoustic Guitars)